 This is a blood test that gives an indication if there is cancer.
 An elevated level of PSA may indicate the presence of prostate cancer.
 However this test is not conclusive, and not all patients with elevated PSA levels have cancer; other diseases of the prostate such a benign prostatic enlargement and chronic inflammation (prostatitis) may cause abnormal PSA readings.

-If either the rectal examination or the serum PSA are abnormal, the patient may be advised to undergo a transrectal-ultrasound guided prostate biopsy.
+If either the rectal examination or the serum PSA are abnormal, the patient may be advised to undergo a prostate biopsy.

 Transrectal ultrasound-guided prostate biopsy

-Prostate biopsy is usually performed in the office as a day procedure.
+This is usually performed in the office as a day procedure.
 It can be performed local anaesthesia or intravenous sedation.
 The patient lies on his right side with his legs brought up to his chest.
-An ultrasound probe is inserted gently into the rectum, a special channel attached to the probe allows passage of a small biopsy needle into the prostate.
+An ultrasound probe is inserted gently into the rectum, a special channel attached to the probe allows passage of a small biopsy needle, through the rectal wall, into the prostate.
 With the biopsy needle, 10 to 12 cores of prostate tissue are obtained.
 Additional cores may be taken from areas that look suspicious on ultrasound or MRI.
 The tissue samples are then sent to the pathology laboratory for microscopic examination.
 The procedure takes about 10 minutes to perform.

 A new biopsy technique called MRI-ultrasound fusion guided biopsy of the prostate allows the prostate biopsy to be performed with more precision.
 Click on the link below to find out more.